apiato/documentation/docs/components/optional-components/commands.md

 ### Principles {#principles}

 - Containers MAY or MAY NOT have one or more Commands.

-- Every Command SHOULD call an Action to perform its job, and should not contain any business logic.
+- Every Command SHOULD call an Action to perform its job, and SHOULD NOT contain any business logic.

-- Ship may contain Application general Commands.
+- Ship MAY contain Application general Commands.

 ### Rules {#rules}